SeanTomlinson30/SHINY-map-prize/help.md

 ###  Purpose

 **MAP-district-comparison** is a **Shiny** web application that allows users to generate summary statistics and visualise surfaces from the **Malaria Atlas Project** without the need to interact with the R coding language.

-**MAP-district-comparison** is a **Shiny** web application that allows the visualisation of data hosted by the [Malaria Atlas Project](https://map.ox.ac.uk/).
+The application generates district-level summary statistics for a range of malaria indicators/malariometric data, as available by MAP.
+The aggregated district-level statistics enable the interpretation of disaggregated, high-spatial resolution trends (5 km x 5 km), at the administrative level.

-The application allows selection of up to one country, all available districts within that country and up to four rasters for summary statistics generation and surface visualisation.
+The application allows user interaction and creates interactive visualizations such as maps displaying mean values for each district selected by the user, and interactive tables ranking values.
+Users may select one country to analyse, all available districts within that country and up to four rasters for summary statistics generation and surface visualisation.

-The application allows users to download a formatted **R Markdown** file for the generated statistics.
+Additionally, the application allows users to download a formatted **R Markdown** file for the generated statistics, providing easily digestible summaries of the data.

 ###  Structure